IAM Best Practices

 Use a strong password to help protect account-level access to the AWS Management Console.
 For information about managing your AWS account password, see Changing the AWS Account ("root") Password.

 Don't use your AWS root account credentials to access AWS, and don't give your credentials to anyone else.
 Instead, create individual users for anyone who needs access to your AWS account.
 Create an IAM user for yourself as well, give that user administrative privileges, and use that IAM user for all your work.
-For information about how to do this, see Creating an Administrators Group.
+For information about how to do this, see Creating Your First IAM Admin User and Group.

 By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials.
 You can also grant different permissions to each IAM user.
 If necessary, you can change or revoke an IAM user's permissions any time.
 (If you give out your AWS root credentials, it can be difficult to revoke them, and it is impossible to restrict their permissions.)